Koyra Upazila

 Koyra (কয়রা) is an upazila of the Khulna District of Bangladesh.
-It's the 2nd largest Upazila in Bangladesh.
+It's the 3rd largest Upazila in Bangladesh after the Shyamnagar (1968 sq km) and Baghaichari (1931 sq km) upazilas.

 Water bodies Main rivers: dharla, pasur, arpangachhia, Taldhup, Malancha, kobadak, ball; Koyra canal is notable.

 History

 A back view of Masjidkur, an ancient mosque in Koyra discovered in the 20th century.

 Koyra's history most likely dates as far back as the office of Khan Jahan Ali in the 15th century at least.
 This is evident from the ancient mosques found in Koyra such as Masjidkur.

 The Channir Chak L.C.
 Collegiate School was established in 1935.
 In 1962, the Koyra Madinabad Secondary School was established.